-D. Product Data:

-- 1. Material Certificates for each type and size of masonry units: - a.
+- A. Submit pursuant to Section 013300 Submittal Procedures. - B. Submit pursuant to Section 016000 Product Requirements. - C. Product Data: - 1.
+Material Certificates for each type and size of masonry units: - a.
 Include material test reports substantiating compliance with requirements. - b.
 For masonry units include data and calculations establishing average netarea compressive strength of units. - 2.
-Integral water repellant used in Architectural Concrete Masonry Units (ACMUs). - 3.
-CMU/ACMU cleaning agents if any. - 4.
-Field Applied masonry sealer. - 5.
-Reinforcing Steel: Submit steel producers' certificates of mill analysis, tensile and bend tests for reinforcement steel required for masonry reinforcing. - 6.
-Insulation inserts used in masonry cores. - E. Certification of Compliance: Furnish test reports attesting to compliance with UL-263 or certificates attesting to compliance with UL-618, each or both of which acknowledge compliance with fire ratings specified and strength requirements specified. - F. Shop Drawings: Submit shop drawings for fabrication, bending and placement of reinforcement bars.
+CMU cleaning agents if any. - 3.
+Reinforcing Steel: Submit steel producers' certificates of mill analysis, tensile and bend tests for reinforcement steel required for masonry reinforcing. - D. Certification of Compliance: Furnish test reports attesting to compliance with UL-263 or certificates attesting to compliance with UL-618, each or both of which acknowledge compliance with fire ratings specified and strength requirements specified. - E. Shop Drawings: Submit shop drawings for fabrication, bending and placement of reinforcement bars.
 Comply with ACI 315 "Manual of Standard Practice for Detailing Reinforced Concrete Structures".
 Show bar schedules, diagrams of bent bars, stirrup spacing, lateral ties and other arrangements and assemblies as required for fabrication and placement of reinforcement for unit masonry work.

-- A. Source Limitations for Masonry Units: Obtain exposed masonry units of a uniform texture and color, or a uniform blend within the ranges accepted for these characteristics, from a single source, a single production run, and from a single manufacturer for each product required.
-All ACMU products shall be produced by the same manufacturer. - B. Masonry Standard: Comply with ACI 530.1/ASCE 6/TMS 402/602 unless modified by requirements in the Contract Documents.

-- A. Pursuant to manufacturer's published instructions. - B. Protect against moisture exposure and damage - C. Deliver and handle materials in such a manner as to prevent damage.
+- A. Source Limitations for Masonry Units: Obtain exposed masonry units of a uniform texture and color, or a uniform blend within the ranges accepted for these characteristics, from a single source, a single production run, and from a single manufacturer for each product required. - B. Masonry Standard: Comply with ACI 530.1/ASCE 6/TMS 402/602 unless modified by requirements in the Contract Documents. - 1.06 DELIVERY, STORAGE AND HANDLING - A. Pursuant to manufacturer's published instructions. - B. Protect against moisture exposure and damage - C. Deliver and handle materials in such a manner as to prevent damage.
 Store concrete unit masonry and packaged material above ground on wood pallets or blocking and protect from weather until used.
 Do not double stack.
 Immediately remove from job site all damaged or otherwise unsuitable material.
-If units become wet, do not install until they are dry.

-- Receive, store, and protect construction materials in ways that prevent water from entering materials. - E. Store aggregates where grading and other required characteristics can be maintained and contamination avoided. - F. Deliver pre-blended, dry mortar mix in moisture-resistant containers designed for use with dispensing silos.
+If units become wet, do not install until they are dry. - D. Receive, store, and protect construction materials in ways that prevent water from entering materials. - E. Store aggregates where grading and other required characteristics can be maintained and contamination avoided.

+- F. Deliver pre-blended, dry mortar mix in moisture-resistant containers designed for use with dispensing silos.
 Store pre-blended, dry mortar mix in delivery containers on elevated platforms, under cover, and in a dry location or in covered weatherproof dispensing silos. - G. Store masonry accessories, including metal items, to prevent corrosion and accumulation of dirt and oil.